Suspect in 3 Missouri slayings faced ICE issue in New Jersey

-SPRINGFIELD, Mo.
-(AP) — Federal immigration officials say a man charged with killing three people in Missouri should have faced deportation proceedings after he was arrested for separate offenses last year in New Jersey.
+NEWARK, N.J.
+(AP) — A man charged with killing three people in Missouri this month should have faced deportation proceedings after he was arrested last year for a separate offense in New Jersey, instead of being released, federal immigration officials said Friday.

-Springfield police say Perez fatally shot two men and wounded two others Nov.
-1 and then fatally shot a woman the next day.
-No attorney is listed for him.
+Twenty-three-year-old Luis Perez, who is from Mexico, is charged with fatally shooting two men and wounding two others Nov.
+1 and then fatally shooting a woman the next day.
+He is jailed without bond on 11 felonies, including first-degree murder and assault.
+No attorney is listed for him in online court records.

-Immigration and Customs Enforcement officials say they placed a detainer on Perez in December after he was jailed in Middlesex County, New Jersey, on multiple felonies, including assault.
+U.S. Immigration and Customs Enforcement officials said they placed a detainer on Perez in December after he was jailed in Middlesex County, New Jersey, on multiple felonies, including assault.
+But Perez was released in February.

+“Had ICE’s detainer request in December 2017 been honored by Middlesex County Jail, Luis Rodrigo Perez would have been placed in deportation proceedings and likely sent home to his country — and three innocent people might be alive today,” said Corey Price, ICE’s acting executive associate director.

 Most Read Nation & World Stories